zio/zio/docs/howto/test_effects.md

 ## Test Aspects

-Test aspects are used to modify existing tests or even entire suites that you have already created.
-Test aspects are applied to a test or suite using the `@@` operator.

 This is an example test suite showing the use of aspects to modify test behavior:

 ```scala mdoc:reset